zaydomar29/MVT-GARCH-SSM/Code/GARCH/Readme.md

 The R-script, **step_by_step_guide.R**, guides the user from model generation to estimation and residual analysis.
 We have also provided a Knitted pdf file titled **Guide_to_estimation.pdf** that runs through the step-by-step implementation.

-Brief description of some of the key functions.
+The folder **/Functions/** contains the Rcpp files required for the implementation of the model as well as other Rcpp files needed to ensure the numerical stability of the estimation process.
+Following is a brief description of some of the key functions.

 **MvtKalFiltGarch**
 Details: Computes the Kalman-filter from a state space model with a constant correlation GARCH(1,1) model. <br>